rsnyder/juncture/cheat-sheet.md

 ```
 </ve-snippet>

+####

-For more examples visit the [carousel documentation page](https://docs.juncture-digital.org/components/image-carousel).
+For more information and examples visit the [carousel documentation page](https://docs.juncture-digital.org/components/image-carousel).

 ### IFrame Viewer